 Mahican – A confederacy of Native People of the Eastern Woodlands with an Algonquian language.
 They occupied both banks of the Hudson River, almost to Lake Champlain.
 The Mohegans were a tribe of the Mahican group; both have been called Mohicans.
 By 1664 the Mohawk had driven the Mahicans East to Massachusetts.
 Their complete dispersal was hastened when their enemies were armed by the Dutch.

-Maliseets – The Maliseet nation was a member of the Wabanaki Confederacy that controlled much of New England and the Canadian Maritimes.
-The Maliseets themselves are original natives of the area between Maine and New Brunswick.
-They lived on both sides of the border, because they were there before Canada and the United States became countries.
-Today, most Maliseets live on the Canadian side of the border, in New Brunswick and Quebec, with the exception of one band that lives in Maine.
+Maliseet – The Maliseet Nation was a member of the Wabanaki Confederacy that controlled much of New England and the Canadian Maritimes.
+The Maliseet were original natives of the area between Maine and New Brunswick.
+Today, most Maliseet live on the Canadian side of the border, in New Brunswick and Quebec, with the exception of one band that lives in Maine.

 Mandan – These indigenous people of the Plains, spoke a Siouan language.
 Said to have come from the East, by mid-18th century they lived in North Dakota.
 The Mandan were agricultural people with distinctive cultural traits, including a myth of origin in which their ancestors climbed from beneath the earth on the roots of a grapevine.
 Their numbers were severely depleted in the 19th century by war and epidemics; in 1990 there were 1,207 Mandans in the U.S. Today, the Mandan, Arikara, and Hidatsa (a band of ‘Gros Ventre’) live together on reservations in North Dakota.
 See full article HERE.